Cognitive Restructuring: Are You Committed To The Truth?

-The following vignette may not seem directly relevant at first, but stick with me and I can demonstrate precisely why it is and how it plays a vital role in cognitive restructuring…
+The following story may not seem relevant at first, but stick with me and I can demonstrate precisely why how it plays a vital role in cognitive restructuring…

 Note: a presupposition is a belief that’s assumed to be true prior to any argument – also presuppositions cannot truly be disproven because they are not necessarily based on evidence but are gathered prior to the evidence*

 I recall vividly a conversation I had with a peer in which he was insistent that he could prove, with certainty mind you, that God exists.

 Not necessarily any specific entity, but just a supernatural being which exists outside of time and space.

 I remember asking, “Prove to me God exists without presupposing God’s existence. it’s not possible.
 The thrust of your argument would be passionless unless you already believe the conclusion to be true.
 I’m not saying you MUST start your argument with that presupposition stated explicitly, but it’s certainly implicit.
 Sure, it’s circular, but that’s the nature of passion and the limitations of logic.”